sankarshanmukhopadhyay/Links/README.md

 Collectively, the village is policing a set of norms.
 In this world, each individual must find a balance between compliance and ambition.
-Sometimes, individuals or coalitions of individuals push up against established culture and change it.
+Sometimes, ambitious individuals or coalitions of individuals push up against the established culture and change it.
 Norms evolve.

 Human brains grow to maturity inside the reputation economy of a village.
 As they do so, the brains develop constraints that guard against loss of prestige.